 One of the most decorated and electric players in the 2021 NFL Draft, Alabama’s WR DeVonta Smith will be on the radar of every dynasty and fantasy football player this year.
-After winning the Heisman Trophy, DeVonta Smith could be a top-three overall pick, shooting his dynasty value through the roof.
+After winning the Heisman Trophy, Smith’s dynasty value is amongst the top players in the incoming rookie class.

 DeVonta Smith’s dynasty value for 2021

-Any superlative you can think of would likely fit Alabama WR DeVonta Smith.
+Any superlative you can think of would likely fit Smith.
 After having a season for the ages, his hype could not be any higher.
-The fact he is being discussed as a plausible top-three pick in the NFL Draft despite being around 180 pounds should speak volumes about his game.
+The fact he was once being discussed as a plausible top-three pick in the 2021 NFL Draft despite weighing less than 180 pounds should speak volumes about his game.

 In dynasty, wide receivers extend your window to chase championships.
 Given the longer time frame where they can maintain elite levels of play, they are the foundation of your team.
 As a result of this, they are also carrying some of the highest implied value.
 The 2021 class of rookies is as good as we have seen in years, making it a struggle at times to find value disparities amongst the top of the class.

-DeVonta Smith, regardless of his size, should be valued as no less than the WR2 of this 2021 rookie class for dynasty.
+Regardless of his size, Smith’s fantasy value should be no less than the WR3 of this 2021 rookie class for dynasty.
 His nuanced route tree, release, explosiveness, and sure hands make him one of the most coveted players of the entire class.

 Despite playing with three first-round WRs, DeVonta Smith shined at Alabama

 His first two years at Alabama went relatively under the radar, given the surrounding talent.
 Well, all except for one play.
 In his sophomore season, Smith caught 42 passes for 693 yards and 6 touchdowns.
 What defined his season, however, was the game-winning catch against Georgia.